Yatko/videochat/README.md

 video-chat
 ==========

+If you are looking for different layouts, alternatives and earlier versions of this project, you will find them here: https://code.google.com/p/video-chat/downloads/list

 * INSTALLATION: first identify your software package SVC-{{PACKAGENAME}} (ex.
 SVC-SR).
 Read carefully and follow the installation description, related to your software package (component bundle): http://www.videosoftware.pro/forum/FORUM-Installation-Upgrade-Documentation--36